 There are two issues you are likely to encounter with resource files.

-The first problem is with the C library headers.
-WRC does not know where these headers are located.
-So if an RC file, of a file it includes, references such a header you will get a 'file not found' error from wrc.
+The first problem is with the C library headers. wrc does not know where these headers are located.
+So if an RC file, of a file it includes, references such a header you will get a 'file not found' error.
 Here are a few ways to deal with this:

 Alternately you can add one or more